 “2014 was such a big year for marriage equality and LGBT rights in general,” Hope said.
 “Even my friends on the right are coming to realize this is no big deal.”

 Hope’s bill is also likely to stoke the ire of conservative groups, including Virginia’s Family Foundation, the Commonwealth’s leading conservative policy and lobbying organization, as well as socially conservative organizations such as the Family Research Council (FRC), the International Healing Foundation (IHF) and Parents and Friends of Ex-Gays and Gays (PFOX), the group responsible for the billboard asserting that sexual orientation is not genetic.
-The latter three have been quite vocal in their opposition to any attempted bans on conversion therapy, bragging that they have helped defeat such bans even in liberal states like Illinois, New York, Rhode Island, Minnesota, Washington state and Maryland.
+The latter three have been quite vocal in their opposition to any attempted bans on conversion therapy, bragging that they have helped defeat such bans even in liberal states like Illinois, New York, Rhode Island, Minnesota, Washington state a[ninja-inline id=73197]nd Maryland.

 Emails seeking comment from the Family Foundation and PFOX were not returned as of press time.